-- 250. These incredible levels of violence show no signs of abating.
-On the contrary, it is exceedingly clear, after almost fifty years of conflict, that none of the groups involved in this war--left-wing insurgent groups, right-wing paramilitary organizations, and the government's security forces--has the capability to win the war militarily.
+- 188. These incredible levels of violence show no signs of abating.
+On the contrary, it is exceedingly clear, after forty years of conflict, that none of the groups involved in this war-left-wing insurgent groups, right-wing paramilitary organizations, and the government's security forces--has the capability to win the war militarily.
 At the same time, it is extremely difficult to rein in the shocking levels of political violence, threats to regional stability, and increased drug production and trafficking as long as the war continues.
-Simply stated, Mr. XXXX will be yet one more victim of the senseless killing if he is deported back to Colombia. - 251.
-Moreover, President Uribe's prestige and popularity and that of the government suffered a serious blow, something they could not afford in their struggle against the AUC and the guerrillas.
+Simply stated, Mr. XXXX will be yet one more victim of the senseless killing if he is deported back to Colombia. - 189.
+Moreover, President Uribe's prestige and popularity recently suffered a serious blow, something he can not afford in his struggle against the AUC and the guerrillas.
 In 2007-2008, the FARC scored one of the greatest propaganda coups in its nearly 50-year history by entering into negotiations to release the 45 hostages it had held since 2002.